marcelpetrick/DevNotes/BeenThereSeenThat/20230629_Kaggle_MUC/README.md

 * img07
 * todo: add the algorithm from the image
   * "aggregate by choosing the most consistent answer i the final answer set""
-* good way to tweak the responses to improve the obustness
+* good way to tweak the responses to improve the robustness

 ### DIVERSE (diverse verifier on reasoning step)
 * step 1: diverse prompts